-The Department will also, if departmental finances permit, offer partial matching funds for external funding proposals, with successful proposals receiving more money.
+The Department, if our departmental budget permits, will also offer partial matching funds for all students at any point in their graduate careers for internal and external funding proposals, with successful external proposals receiving the most money.
 Successful internal grants (e.g., GSS travel grants) will be matched at 25% of the final award with external grants being matched at 50% of the final award.
 Unsuccessful grants, both internal and external, will be matched at 10% of the award request.
 Matching funds for grants are capped the rate of at \$2,500 per year per student for successful grants and \$500 per year per student for unsuccessful grants.
-Those seeking matching funds should contact the Graduate Program Coordinator for information on how to apply for them.\
+Those seeking matching funds should contact the Graduate Program Coordinator for information on how to apply for them.